 Invisalign’s Express plan is a faster and more affordable alternative to standard Invisalign treatment, and it’s a fantastic option for anyone seeking efficient in-person treatment for a minor misalignment.
-However, it isn’t necessarily the fastest or most affordable clear aligner system on the market today.
+However, it isn’t always the fastest or most affordable clear aligner system on the market today.

 In this review, we’ll dive into the pros and cons of Invisalign Express, compare it to other clear aligner options, and help you decide whether or not it’s the right fit for your smile (and your budget).

 Table of Contents

 How Does Invisalign Express Work?

 The treatment process for Invisalign Express is nearly the same as the original Invisalign.
 You’ll visit a provider, who will examine your teeth and determine if you’re a good candidate.
-If you want Express, they’ll also need to decide whether your misalignment is minor enough to justify using the Express treatment.
-Most dentists prefer the versatility of the original Invisalign and recommend it over Invisalign Express for a majority of cases.
+If you want Express, they’ll also need to decide whether your misalignment is minor enough to justify using this less intensive treatment.
+Still, most dentists prefer the versatility of the original Invisalign and recommend it over Invisalign Express for a majority of cases.

-If your dentist determines you’re a good fit, they will take impressions of your teeth before sending everything off to Invisalign’s dental lab.
+If your dentist determines you’re a good fit, they will take X-rays and scans of your teeth before sending everything off to Invisalign’s dental lab.
 Invisalign will collaborate with your dentist to create your customized clear aligners and Express treatment plan.
 After you confirm the plan, Invisalign will mail the aligners to your dentist.

 You’ll make an appointment to pick up your new aligners and try them on before starting treatment.
 During this appointment, your dentist will also review essential instructions for wearing clear aligners.
 Like any other Invisalign treatment, you should wear Invisalign Express aligners for 22 hours per day and only remove them to eat, drink, or brush your teeth.
-Your teeth will gradually shift over the next 6 months until they’ve reached the desired position.
+Your teeth will gradually shift over the next six months until they’ve reached the desired position.

 Is Invisalign Express a Good Option?
 Our Perspective.